 I believe that masterminds are an important part of personal development.
-The reason mastermind groups are so powerful is that they provide you with support and accountability.
+The reason mastermind group coaching is so powerful is that they provide you with support and accountability.
 Not only are there other people who spur you on…but you have the chance to invest in others.

 What Are Masterminds?

-A mastermind can take many forms and every group does things differently.
+A mastermind group can take many forms, and everyone does things differently.
 But, essentially, a mastermind is a group of people that band together and strive to reach a common goal.
 These goals usually have to do with either personal growth or professional growth, or both.

-Some groups go on trips together, others have weekly calls, and some do specific activities together on an ongoing basis.
-Masterminds naturally play into our human instincts, because we were created to live in community with others.
-And it’s important to chose the people you enter into community with wisely.
+Some groups go on trips together, others have weekly calls, and some do specific activities together as a small group on an ongoing basis.
+Masterminds naturally play into our human instincts because we were created to live in a community with others.
+And it’s important to choose the people you enter into community with wisely.
 Like Jim Rohn says, you are the average of the 5 people you hang out with.
 So, you want to make sure your closest community is made up of others that model the kind of life you want.

 How Masterminds Help With Your Personal Development Journey

-When you join a group of other like-minded people, you are all going to grow together.
+When joining a mastermind group of other like-minded people, you are all going to grow together.
 Here are a few ways I’ve found that masterminds have helped with my personal development: